 Most drillers test private water wells within 1,000 feet of a drill site to protect themselves against the presumption that the operator is responsible for problems within that zone.
-However, these test results are not often shared with the property owners, and these individuals often cannot afford to pay thousands of dollars to get their own certified laboratory test results.
+Homeowners have a right to ask what water quality tests will be conducted and to receive copies of the test results.
+These tests may not take all relevant measures, leaving it up to the property owners to order more expensive tests.
 Residents who suspect that methane has entered their home through the water lines or other entry pathways, are advised to use fans and ventilation when showering or washing clothes.